GoPlausible/.github/profile/README.md

 ### Claimer's Journey:
 [top↑](#plausible)

+1- After PLAUS activation (by Issuer) and by satisfying what PLAUS configuration mandates from claimers, eligible users can claim the PLAUS and get NFT and attached Verifiable Credential if approved by PLAUS smart contract.

-1- Claimer simply gets onboard by opting into parent ASC.
+2- Claimer simply gets onboard by opting into parent ASC from UI (one button click).

-2- Then get a searchable list of Plausible venues and applys to one by opting into it.
+3-  Then get a searchable list of claimed PLAUS so far and can activate the creator mode to Issue new PLAUS at any time given there is enough balance in the account.

-3- Then after general venue activation (by author) and by satisfying what Plausible venue options require, claim the Plausible and get Plausible NFT if approved.

-Note : If SIG is not enabled for Plausible Venue, Claim approval will send Plausible NFT to Claimer's wallet but if SIG is enabled then after signing of Author, it'l be sent automatically to Claimer's wallet.

 ```mermaid
 sequenceDiagram